uiua-lang/uiua/site/text/tutorial/Types.md

 # Types

 Every value in Uiua is an array.
-However, different arrays on the stack can have different *types* of items.
+However, different arrays can have different *types* of items.
 Every element of an array is always the same type.
 Unlike some other array programming languages, Uiua arrays cannot have elements of different types.

 There are four types of arrays:
 - **Number**